Welcome to today's edition of the Rush 24-7 podcast.

 I don't think he's trying to do too much on the international front.

-I question whether they need to get him up in the middle of the night to tell him things when it's you know, we knew the Iranian, I mean the North Korean test was coming, for example.
+I question whether they need to get him up in the middle of the night to tell him things when it's, you know, we knew the Iranian, I mean, the North Korean test was coming, for example.

 I think those things can be handled in the morning.

-He didn't want to take elections.
+He didn't want to take it.

 Yeah, I thought that was very smart.